Gary Barber

-Gary Barber (born 1957) is a South African-born American film producer.
+Gary Barber (born 1957) is a South African and American film producer.
 Barber was the chairman and CEO of Metro-Goldwyn-Mayer.
-He is also co-founder of Spyglass Entertainment.
+He is also co-founder of Spyglass Media Group.

 Biography

 Barber was born to a Jewish family in Johannesburg, South Africa.
 He was educated at King David School, Linksfield, in Johannesburg.
 He then received an accounting degree from the University of the Witwatersrand, also in Johannesburg.
 He later worked as a Chartered Accountant and Certified Public Accountant in South Africa and the United States, both with Price Waterhouse.

 In 1982, he won a trip to the Arlington Million horse race in Illinois.
 In the same year, he moved to the United States, where his brother Cecil had been living since 1979.
 In the mid-1980s, Barber became a U.S. citizen.
 In 1998, he and Roger Birnbaum founded Spyglass Entertainment in Los Angeles.
 His highest-grossing film as producer was The Tourist (2010), which grossed close to US$280 million at the worldwide box office.

 In December 2010, Barber became Chief Executive Officer of Metro-Goldwyn-Mayer (MGM).
 Under his leadership, MGM together with Eon Productions and Sony Pictures financed the successful James Bond film Skyfall, which grossed US$1,1 billion.
 MGM then also financed The Hobbit: An Unexpected Journey (2012), 21 Jump Street (2012) and Hansel & Gretel: Witch Hunters (2013).
 MGM then moved forward with remakes of RoboCop and Poltergeist.
 In March 2018, Barber was ousted from MGM, coming five months after the renewal of his contract with the studio to 2022; he received a $260M settlement.

 Barber has three daughters and lives in Los Angeles.